zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 * "NS Set" - The name servers names as given by the calling Method.
 * "Test Type" - The test type with values "undelegated test" or "normal test".

-This Method also inherits the inputs of Method [Get-Undel-Data] if *Test Type* is "undelegated test".

 ### Prerequisite